CubeQuence/framework/README.md

 # CubeQuence

-> **Note:** This repository contains the core code of the Laravel framework.
-If you want to build an application using Laravel, visit the main [Laravel repository](https://github.com/Luca-Castelnuovo/CubeQuence).
+> **Note:** This repository contains the core code of the CubeQuence framework.
+If you want to build an application using CubeQuence, visit the main [CubeQuence repository](https://github.com/Luca-Castelnuovo/CubeQuence).

 Ultra-Light custom php framework.